Ananya2001-an/java-practice/src/notes.md

 ![Java Intro.png](..%2F..%2F..%2FDownloads%2FJava%20Intro.png)
 - Every file name ending with extension ".java" is a class itself.
 - Class names should start with capital letters.
 Though you can also start with small letters, it's not considered a good practice.
-- each line has to end with a semi-colon
+- each line has to end with a semicolon.
 - The public class name should be the same name as the file name.
 - java. lang packages are by default imported in the java class by the JVM
-- One can use wrapper classes like Integer instead of primitive datatypes like int to add more functionality to the variables.
+- One can use wrapper classes like Integer instead of primitive datatype like int to add more functionality to the variables.
 - Java supports unicode values meaning that it can support any language in the world.
 - "==" is used to compare the values of two variables.
 It is used to compare the reference of two objects.
 To compare the values of two objects, we use the `equals()` method.
 Like `str1.equals(str2)`.
 - Any function inside a static function also has to be static.
 Basically, a static function can only call other static functions.
 And even variables inside a static function have to be static.
 Else create an object of the class and call the function using that object.